paul-ri/behave-django/docs/contribute.rst

 Preparation
 -----------

-Fork, then clone the repo:
+Fork the *behave-django* repository, then clone it:

 .. code:: console